Deconstructing SAFe Criticism - Focusing on the SPC role

 To become an SPC, one must complete the Implementing SAFe class, a four-day program covering principles, practices, mindset, and implementation strategies.
 While the class is valuable, the problem lies in what follows: After passing a multiple-choice exam, individuals are certified as SPCs, with no real test of their ability to train, coach, or implement SAFe effectively in the real world.

-In other words, becoming an SPC is very similar to becoming a Professional/Certified Scrum Master, Product Owner, or Project Manager (PMP).
+In that sense, becoming an SPC is similar to becoming a certified Scrum Master, Product Owner, or Project Manager.
+The credential says something.
+It does not say everything.

 Strengths of the SPC Model

-When experienced professionals (e.g., VP of Engineering, PMO leaders, Agile coaches) attend the Implementing SAFe class, they gain valuable insights that enhance their ability to drive agile transformations effectively.
-These leaders often become strong partners for change, and the SPC certification, when paired with real experience, can be an effective tool for scaling agility.
+When experienced professionals attend the Implementing SAFe class, they can gain useful insights that improve their ability to lead change.
+VP Engineering leaders, PMO leaders, and experienced agile coaches can become strong partners for change, and the SPC certification can be useful when paired with real experience.

 The fact that SAFe includes a “train the trainer” model where SPCs can train others in their organization, goes one step further than the Scrum model.
 Scrum Masters are expected to coach/train/mentor their teams and organizations.
 In the Scrum world, the Scrum Master focuses on informal on the job style training.
 In the SAFe world SPCs are enabled to deliver formal certified training.

-In the right hands, this model can help organizations scale training faster with reduced reliance on external training.
-The “Train the Trainer” fan-out model has helped SAFe spread fast.
+In the right hands, this model can help organizations scale training faster with less reliance on external trainers.
+The train-the-trainer fan-out model is one reason SAFe spread so quickly.

 Challenges and Criticisms